dragoso/He4rt-Open-Tibia/README.md

 This source is UNDER CONSTRUCTION, then not use this for production NOW!!!!

-How to use this?
-You will need three basic things
 # Downloads
 _JDK 17++_ (I will always keep in the lts version of java)
 * [JDK-17](https://www.oracle.com/br/java/technologies/downloads/#java17)